romaninsh/dorm/docs/src/3-expressions-in-table.md

 ## Conclusion

-In DORM - expressions and operations create a powerful way to extend of high-level `Table` features such as conditions and expression fields.
+In Vantage - expressions and operations create a powerful way to extend of high-level `Table` features such as conditions and expression fields.

 Functionality is composable of underlying components.
 If `Table` does not implement a feature you